tomberget/yaml-courseware/README.md

 In the above example, both person1 and person2 will have age: 20 from the DEFAULT anchor, but person1 has a custom name.

+### Verifying that anchors and references work

+It is not possible to see directly in the YAML file that the anchors and references work like intended.
+To easily validate, you can make use of YAML Query (yq), which is available [here](https://mikefarah.gitbook.io/yq/).

+Once installed, you can convert the file from YAML to JSON, and then back again to YAML - in order to get the human readable output.
+The difference can be seen by yourself like this:

+> **The raw YAML output**
+>
+> This is no different than viewing the file in a text editor.
+>
+> ```sh
+> yq -e '.'
+Examples/Pizza/pizzas-address.yaml
+> ```

+When converting it to JSON and back:

+> **Processed YAML output**
+>
+> ```sh
+> yq -o=json Examples/Pizza/pizzas-address.yaml | yq -P -
+> ```

 ## No explicit ending delimiter

 Unlike some formats, you don't need a special character or set of characters to indicate the end of a YAML document.